igvteam/igv/build_readme.txt

   containing the runnable JAR plus all of these third-party library JARs as well as helper scripts for launching.
 Launch with 'igv.sh' on UNIX, 'igv.command' on Mac, and 'igv.bat' on Windows.
 These scripts can be edited to adjust e.g. JVM flags like maximum memory, etc.
-  From this directory, a command-line like 'java -jar igv.jar' can also be used directly run the JAR without the scripts.
 - Use './gradlew build' to build everything and run the test suite.
 See 'src/test/README.txt' for more information about running the tests.
 - OPTIONAL: assuming Ant is installed and configured with BCEL, a reduced-footprint version of the JAR